 Association of Independent Consumer Credit Counseling Agencies (AICCCA)

-Click on "Find an Agency" for a list of member credit counseling agencies in your state.
+Use the "Find a Credit Counseling Agency" search tool at the top of the web page to get a list of member credit counseling agencies in your state.

-This consumer-friendly website has links to state, county, and local consumer protection offices.
-It also has a sample complaint letter and email you can customize and send to the appropriate consumer protection office if you believe a debt collector has violated the law.
+This consumer-friendly website has links to state consumer protection offices.
+It also has a sample complaint letter that you can customize.

-This website has information about shopping for credit cards, understanding credit card terms, credit card payoff calculators, state guides to credit card laws, and the latest news about credit cards and related legislation.
+This website has information about credit cards, credit card terms, credit card payoff calculators, and state guides to credit card laws.

 Medical Billing Advocates of America

-On this website, you can search for medical billing advocates by state.
+On this website, you can find a medical billing advocate.
 (Medical billing advocates are private companies or individuals for hire that work with medical providers on your behalf to get your bills reduced).

 Privacy Rights Clearinghouse